jimhjkim/reading-journal/cleancode.md

 - In JavaScript, we hear that everything is an object.
 I wonder if this is why some developers dislike the language as there are hybrids between objects and data structures everywhere!

+## Day 13

+> Review Quiz

+> May 3, 2022

+## Day 14 - 15

+> Chapter 7.
+Error Handling

+> May 4, 2022

+### Key points

+- Following some key rules during error handling will improve the robustness of your code

+- Extracting the error handling logic from the main algorithm can be a fine balancing act

+- Clean code is readable, but it must also be robust

+### Thinggs to remember

+- Error handling that obscures logic is wrong

+- Use exceptions rather than error codes

+  - Aesthetically pleasing

+  - Separates concerns -> main algorithm + error handling

+- Write your `try-catch-finally`statement first

+- Use unchecked exceptions

+- Provide comtext with exceptions

+- Define exception classes in terms of a caller's needs

+- Define the normal flow

+- Don't return null

+- Don't pass null

+### Reflection

+- I will need more practice with applying these rules before I fully understand them.

+### Things to further investigate

+- Try to apply these rules at work and ask questions